1. Methodology background

 The information that we publish is a snapshot of data provided to us by licensed clinics at a particular time.
 Guidance note 32 in the HFEA Code of Practice sets out the legal basis and requirements which govern our interaction with licensed clinics and third-party providers.
 We work closely with clinics and third-party systems to ensure the importance and guidance around submission of Register data is understood through stakeholder groups, workshops and sharing good practice.

 We use additional quality assurance processes, including: manually validating data submissions; carrying out regular quality assurance checks on data through the inspection process; publishing non-compliances with data quality issues in inspection reports; where relevant, reviewing quality reports and targeting clinics for audit where irregular data has been submitted.
-In publication we suppress values under five and any calculations with numerators and denominators below five are also supressed.
+In publication we suppress values under five and any calculations with numerators and denominators below five are also suppressed.